 • The Academy motto ‘Each other and our dreams’.

-• Classroom code of practice outlined in LLOB7 for students and LLOB10 for staff.
+• Classroom code of practice outlined in LLOB7 for pupils and LLOB10 for staff.

 • Our Home/Academy agreement.

-• Consistent application of high expectations and conduct by staff and students throughout the Academy environment.
+• Consistent application of high expectations and conduct by staff and pupils throughout the Academy environment.

 • A tutorial work programme which covers a range of topics concerning respecting others and oneself.